 Clif: For Cole, it was on the very last night of the two weeks, was his very first night sleeping the entire night through.
 I would be looking for things little things he would do better each evening and then on that last night, I think it was like eleven and a half hours, without a peep from him and three and a half weeks later and it’s the same thing!
 Watching how the other parents were doing was interesting because you saw some children in the third or fourth night sleeping the whole night through and I’d be like “oh my god – let’s go, Cole, let’s go!
 You’re failing Sleep School!”

 Amy: Cliff was good at focusing on the little things and achievements, every night there would be something better!
 I wasn’t quite as good!
 I was getting a little frustrated.
 I felt maybe I was doing something wrong or maybe I’m just destined to have non-sleeping children.

-However, I trusted Miss Megan and trusted the process and it worked!
+However, I trusted the process and it worked!
 It just took longer than some of the other children.